wesamqamar/ecommerce_test_project/README.md

 -   Make sure to test your implementation thoroughly.
 -   If you encounter any challenges or have questions, feel free to reach out for clarification.
+-   Try to showcase your knowledge and skills as much as possible in all tasks above.